 What’s the upshot?
 That clash could end up costing the U.S. government millions of dollars, paid to overseas governments like Denmark as compensation for environmental damages.

-He cites three such sites, including Camp Century, built in Greenland between 1953 and 1967.
+Carper cited three such sites, including Camp Century, built in Greenland between 1953 and 1967.
 My research on Camp Century shows that climate change will eventually expose toxic waste, long immobilized by ice, which the U.S. military left in the 1960s.
 This situation — which has already spurred Greenland to lodge a formal complaint at the United Nations — could prove to be the canary in the coal mine, signaling yet another way that climate change damages our world and complicates politics.

 Camp Century was home to Project Iceworm, a top-secret Army initiative that sought to deploy up to 600 medium-range ballistic missiles with nuclear warheads along a 2,500-mile-long railway cut into the Greenland ice sheet.
 Had it been completed as planned, it would have served as a secure second-strike capability against the Soviet Union.
 But Project Iceworm sites were abandoned with minimal decommissioning in the 1960s.
 The Army assumed that snowfall and low temperatures would entomb these sites in perpetuity.

-Fast forward to 2019, when rising temperatures mean Greenland’s ice sheet is now melting faster each year.
+Fast-forward to 2019, when rising temperatures mean Greenland’s ice sheet is now melting faster each year.
 If the polychlorinated biphenyls (PCBs), excess diesel fuel and radioactive wastewater from Camp Century are exposed, they will contaminate the region’s ecosystem.

-This contamination potentially puts U.S. personnel at Greenland’s Thule Air Base at risk, and might even cross national boundaries to Canadian territory.
+This contamination potentially puts U.S. personnel at Greenland’s Thule Air Base at risk and might even cross national boundaries to Canadian territory.
 Although it will be decades before the contaminants are likely to be exposed, this looming hazard could spur diplomatic difficulties between the United States and Greenland in the present.

-Camp Century is a case study for understanding the political fallout of the knock-on effects of climate change.
+Camp Century is a case study for understanding the political fallout of the additional effects of climate change.
 These are secondary environmental problems — such as damage to infrastructure or the release of chemicals or waste housed on site — that can manifest when temperatures and sea levels rise.
 Chemical releases after Hurricane Harvey in 2017 were a good example of such knock-on effects.

 How much nuclear waste will climate change expose?